 Check the box beside "Show only options loaded from file" and select Sort(Alphabetical).
-Note that the options listed here are only those that are different from the default settings.

 Adding Settings to config.pro

 Assuming you have a blank config.pro, let's create a couple of useful settings.
 At the bottom of the Options window are two text boxes for entering option names and values.
 If you know the name of the option, you can just type it in to the first box.
 For new users, a useful setting is the following.
 In the text box below Option, enter the option name prompt_on_exit.
 As you type this in, notice that Pro/E anticipates the rest of the text box based on the letters you have typed in.
 After typing enough characters (up to the "x" in "exit"), the rest of the desired option will appear; just hit the Enter key.
 In the pull-down list under Value, select Yes.
 Note that the option name is not case sensitive and the default value is indicated by an asterisk in the pull-down list.
 Now select the Add/Change button on the right.
 The entry now appears in the data area.
 A bright green star in the Status column indicates that the option has been defined but has not yet taken effect.